exponential-idle-guides/exponential-idle-guides/src/view/advanced-concepts/which-theory-should-i-push.md

 ## Overpushing implications

 The better a theory is for [overpushing](/advanced-concepts/distribution-overpushing), the more we should push it first.
-In general, this means T2, T6, T4 in that order.
+In general, this means T2, T6, T4 in that order should be pushed first.
 Custom theories are not affected by overpushing.

 ## Conclusions